 Internet-enabled devices are not always the most secure technologies.
 Before you make an online purchase or enter personal details on a website, make sure you’re connected to a secure Wi-Fi network.
 If you’re out and about, use your mobile phone network instead of a public Wi-Fi connection.

-One of the most common scams cybercriminals run is tricking people into buying from a sham website designed to take your money or steal your credit card information.
+One of the most common scams criminals run is tricking people into buying from a fake website designed to take your money or steal your credit card information.
 Before you make a purchase online, research the website.
 See what others have to say about their products, shipping times, return policies and customer service.
-If you see nothing but negative reviews, it may be time to shop elsewhere.
+If you see nothing but negative reviews, it may be time to shop somewhere else.

-How to Check if Someone is Using Your Identity
+How to Know if Someone is Using Your Identity

 The sooner you can find out and report someone using your identity, the easier it will be to stop and repair the damage.
-Luckily, there are a few tell-tale signs that indicate your identity has been stolen, including:
+Luckily, there are a few tell-tale signs of identity fraud, including:

-- New or Unauthorized Accounts on Your Credit Report: If you notice new lines of credit or accounts that you didn’t authorize, someone may be using your identity.
-Check your credit report often and report any unusual activity.
+- New or unauthorized accounts on your credit report: If you notice new lines of credit or accounts that you didn’t authorize, someone may be using your identity

-- Bank Account Withdrawals You Didn’t Make: If you see mysterious withdrawals posted to your account statement, someone likely has access to your personal information.
-Notify your bank immediately.
+- Bank account withdrawals you didn’t make: If you see mysterious withdrawals from your bank account, someone likely has access to your personal information

-- Strange Charges on Your Credit Card: Review the charges your statements each month.
-If you see any items you didn’t authorize, it could mean either your card information or your identity was stolen.
-Notify your credit card issuer and let them guide you through the process of reporting fraud and getting a new card.
+- Strange charges on your credit card: Review the charges your statements each month.
+If you see any items you didn’t authorize, it could mean either your card information or your identity was stolen

-- Filing Fraudulent Tax Returns: You may be at risk if you receive tax return information that has already been filed without your knowledge or approval.
+- Filing fraudulent tax returns: You may be at risk if you receive information about a tax return that has already been filed without your knowledge or approval

-- Acquiring Identity-Related Documents: You may be a victim of identity theft if you receive strange notifications about obtaining identification-related documents, such as health insurance cards or your state ID.
+- Receiving identity-related documents: You may be a victim of identity theft if you receive strange notifications about obtaining identification-related documents, such as health insurance cards or your state ID

 If you notice any of these issues, notify the proper authority then call your insurance agent and see what resources you have through your home insurance policy.
 Do NOT provide personal information over the phone or online without confirming you are speaking with someone from the bank, credit card company or credit bureau.